 - Social skills: how do they work with others?

 - Aptitudes: natural talents; special abilities for doing, or learning to do, certain kinds of things.

 - Attitude: outlook, feelings, mind-set, way of thinking, and point of view.

 In order for professional development to be successful, the staff member's needs and interests must be applied to address organizational objectives.
 The staff member's career path must align with the organization's workforce needs.
 In creating a professional development plan, consider the following goals:

 Explore the professional development opportunities available at Duke with your staff member.
 Some examples include:

-- Professional Development Institute - The Professional Development Institute is a center dedicated to providing professional development training programs and resources for staff that supports identified staffing needs across Duke.
-The Institute offers long-term training programs with a tailored curriculum designed to develop skills and capabilities needed to fill identified job opportunities across Duke.
+- Professional Development Academy - The Professional Development Academy is a center dedicated to providing professional development training programs and resources for staff that supports identified staffing needs across Duke.
+The Academy offers long-term training programs with a tailored curriculum designed to develop skills and capabilities needed to fill identified job opportunities across Duke.

 - New Projects & Responsibilities - Explore what new projects and responsibilities the staff member can assist with in their own department.
 Staff members can use such opportunities to develop new skills such as web design, business writing, and project management.

 - Workshops & Seminars - Learning & Organizational Development offers a variety of workshops and seminars that help an staff member develop their work and computer technology skills

 - Educational Opportunities - There are a variety of educational opportunities available at Duke and in the Durham area.
 For a list of available resources, please refer to Training.